 For small personal loans, megabanks may be more interested in giving you a credit card.
 That allows you to borrow as little as you want or need and just pay off the balance every month.
 If you keep a balance on the card, expect to pay interest, and calculate exactly how much it will cost you to borrow.
 Be sure to include annual fees that add to your total borrowing cost.

 Somebody you know might be willing to help you out, but be careful when borrowing from friends and family.
 Money can ruin relationships, even if it’s just a small personal loan that the “lender” seemingly shouldn’t care about.
 Remember that it’s not about the money—perceptions matter, so be painfully clear about your expectations and the lender’s expectations.
 Even if all goes according to plan, depending on somebody can change your relationship.

-Details matter: To reduce problems, formalize the loan.
+To reduce problems, formalize the loan.
 Use a written agreement that details how and when you’ll make payments, interest costs (if any), and other logistics.
 Discuss and document what happens if you miss a payment.
-A written agreement can save your relationship, and it may help in tax and legal areas as well.
+A written agreement can save your relationship with a friendly loan (as it's commonly referred), and it may help in tax and legal areas as well.
 Ask a tax pro and a legal expert for tips before any money changes hands.

 If your employer is willing to pay you early, you won’t need to apply for loans or turn to friends and family for cash.
 Ask about an advance on your pay, and make a plan for the subsequent paycheck—which will be smaller.

-Apps: Apps and payroll advance services can also provide funds before payday.
+Apps and payroll advance services can also provide funds before payday.
 In some cases, your employer partners with a service, but some companies approve small personal loans by analyzing your bank account, checking your timesheet, or tracking your location.
-For example, Earnin allows you to borrow up to $100 (or more), and they take what you owe once your paycheck hits your bank account.

 Alternatives to Personal Loans